Westchester Community College Foundation Scholarship Center

 Yes.
 Due to funding limitations, late applications will be considered as funds become available.
 It has been our experience that this rarely, if ever, happens.

 - I received a scholarship, but I have not received a check yet.
 What should I do?

 Scholarship awards are generally applied to charges for tuition and fees.
 Students are required to pay the remaining balance if the award does not cover the entire bill.
 If you have already paid your bill, you may use your scholarship funds for books and supplies.
-If this is the case, you should go to the Business (Bursar’s) office and complete a “Request for Release of Funds” form.
 A check will be made available to you approximately eight weeks after the start of the semester if there are any funds left in your account.